Startup Uses Drone for Cleaning Water, Collecting Data

-The role and importance of infrastructure is top of mind for Puerto Ricans who saw first-hand how failures impacted our public health and safety after Hurricanes Maria and Irma in 2017.
+The role and importance of infrastructure are top of mind for Puerto Ricans who saw first-hand how failures impacted our public health and safety after Hurricanes Maria and Irma in 2017.
 This Report Card finds that Puerto Rico needs to increase investment by $1.3 billion to $2.3 billion annually – or $13 to $23 billion over 10 years – to update infrastructure in order to support economic growth and competitiveness.
 However, when considering deferred maintenance and hurricane-related recovery projects, the investment gap is even larger.

-Looking forward, our infrastructure throughout Puerto Rico must be rebuilt more resiliently by incorporating the latest materials, regularly collecting and aggregating data, and most importantly, building to adequate codes and standards.
+Looking forward, our infrastructure throughout Puerto Rico must be rebuilt more resiliently by incorporating the latest materials, regularly collecting and aggregating data, and most importantly, building according to adequate codes and standards.
 Funding must come from all levels of government and the private sector.

 The 2019 ASCE Report Card for Puerto Rico’s Infrastructure is a simple tool to help residents, businesses, and policymakers understand the state of the island’s infrastructure and consider solutions to raise the grades.
 This information is intended to move the conversation forward about how to rebuild Puerto Rico and improve our economy and quality of life.